mann1mal/zPod-PKS-CSE-Demos/NamespaceIsolation/README.md

 </body>
 </html>
 ~~~
-(Feel free to try this same test but the other way around as well, will work just the same)
+(Feel free to try this same test the other way around (alpine pod in `newspace` quering pod in `appspace`, will work just the same)

+Type `exit` to leave the alpine pod's shell and return to the cse-server's command prompt.

 As mentioned in our previous Network Policy demo, the default config in Kubernetes is to allow all traffic to all pods in the cluster which is why we can communicate across namespaces in the example above.
 Now we can focus on locking each namespace down.